rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 changing `b` at index `i` to any other byte yields a `b'` such `v` and `b'` are related (`Vrel_T(v, b')`).
 In other words, the byte at index `i` is entirely ignored by `Vrel_T` (the value relation for `T`), and two lists of bytes that only differ in padding bytes relate to the same value(s), if any.

+This definition works fine for structs.
+The desired notion of "padding byte" for enums and unions is still unclear.

 #### Place

 A *place* (called "lvalue" in C and "glvalue" in C++) is the result of computing a [*place expression*][place-value-expr].